gadirajupavantiwari/api/README.md

 # api
-#This is about the data injection through twitter api
+#This is about the data injection through twitter api and web scraping